Fire and rescue services

 Other hazards include:

 Large crowds can form quickly after road accidents.
-These crowds can become violent with no warning.
+These crowds can become violent without warning.

 Flash floods and landslides can cause roads to close during the wet season.
 This can result in travel delays.
 The timing of the wet season varies across the country.